adaptiman/tcmg303final/README.md

 # Dear SysAdmin:

 Gordon Ramsay met with our company owners yesterday and dropped a bomb (along with a few f-bombs).
 He wants us to create a new site for him THIS WEEKEND.
 To make matters worse, he heard about this neat thing called "open source software" and thinks it would be really lit to use it.
-You may be aware that Mr. Ramsay can be a bit tempermental and demanding, so we have one shot to get this right.
+You may be aware that Mr. Ramsay can be a bit temperamental and demanding, so we have one shot to get this right.

 ## Mission
 > Your task is to create and deploy a functional Web app in Azure Cloud Services using the [open source project OpenEats](https://github.com/open-eats/OpenEats/).